The Supply Chain of the Future: from Reactive to Predictive

 • Process mapping

-• Diversification of sources of supply
+• Diversification of Supply Sources

 • Continuous monitoring with digital tools